okta-awscli/okta-awscli/README.md

 username = <your_okta_username>
 password = <your_okta_password>
 ```

+If you omit a username or password from the config file. okta-awscli will prompt you for it.

 Note: Multiple Okta profiles are supported, but if none are specified, then `default` will be used.

 - `okta-awscli --profile <aws_profile> <awscli action> <awscli arguments>`